pubnub/chat-engine/README.md

 ![](images/logo.png)

-PubNub ChatEngine is an object oriented event emitter based framework for building chat applications in Javascript.
-It reduces the time to build chat applications drastically and provides essential components like typing indicators, online presence monitoring and message history out of the box.
+PubNub ChatEngine is an object-oriented event emitter based framework for building chat applications in Javascript.
+It reduces the time to build chat applications drastically and provides essential components like typing indicators, online presence monitoring, and message history out of the box.

-The real time server component is provided by PubNub.
+The real-time server component is provided by PubNub.
 ChatEngine is designed to be extensible and includes a plugin framework to make adding new features simple.

 [![](https://data.jsdelivr.com/v1/package/npm/chat-engine/badge)](https://www.jsdelivr.com/package/npm/chat-engine)
 [![Build Status](https://travis-ci.org/pubnub/chat-engine.svg?branch=master)](https://travis-ci.org/pubnub/chat-engine)